jbquirk/m_compiler/README.md

 Add a final error message report and try clean reported errors currently it can die with out a decent diagnostic message.

-Fix syntax to avoid the need for a dangling comma in some syntax structures.
+- Fix syntax to avoid the need for a dangling comma in some syntax structures.
+- More options for output formats for example binary, offical intel hex.